notAI-tech/deepsegment/README.md

 # Deep-Segmentation
 A sentence segmenter that actually works!
+Now for English, French and Italian.

 The Demo is available at http://bpraneeth.com/projects